 A manufactured home (formally known as a mobile home) is built to the Manufactured Home Construction and Safety Standards (HUD Code).
 Manufactured homes are built in the controlled environment of a manufacturing plant and are transported in one or more sections on a permanent chassis.

 To help identify a manufactured home, look for a red metal tag located on the exterior of each of the transportable sections, and a non-removable steel chassis that is usually visible underneath.
 Manufactured homes arrive on their own wheels and have a hitch tongue for transporting.
 They also usually have much less of a roof pitch than conventional homes.

 A growing number of lending institutions are providing conventional and government-insured financing plans for prospective owners.
-The most common method financing is through a retail installment contract, available through most retailers.
+The most common method of financing is through a retail installment contract, available through most retailers.
 Some lending institutions that offer conventional, long-term real estate mortgages may require that homes are on approved foundations.
 Manufactured homes are eligible for government-insured loans offered by the Federal Housing Administration (FHA), the Veterans Administration (VA), and the Rural Housing Services (RHS) under the U.S. Department of Agriculture.